-While it has been another difficult year, the company has made a profit of \$116,575 after provision for income tax.
+Due to the extremely tough conditions, the company has made a reduced profit of \$70,236 after provision for income tax.
 This result has been reached after deducting our annual allocation toward community grants and sponsorships.
-This is a slight decrease in profit from the 2013/14 result of \$118,588.
-We also face a change in our "book" structure with a number of large loans being finalised and new loans not matching the lost income stream.
-We are aware of where these changes are occurring and are working hard to rebuild a strong loan book.
+This is a decrease in profit from the 2014/15 result of \$116,575.
+While there have been some large reductions in our "book", the Board believes the worst is behind us and we have the strategy and the staff structure in place for improved outcomes in future years.